hphilpotts/recipesme-react-spa/README.md

 Successful POST requests result in the user being navigated to the Recipe Index.

+11/05/23:

+Moving on to UPDATE functionality - this will be accessed through the Recipe Detail components.
+Buttons added to `RecipeDetail.js`.

+Naturally, I'm going to use the components in `/add_recipe` as a jumping off point.
+My inital thought is to copy and then adapt the `AddRecipe` component - and then directly reuse the Step/Add Step + Ingredient/Add Ingredient components within `UpdateRecipe.js`.
+Let's see if it will work!

+Routing set up from `Body` component - the `/update/` route will use an `:id` param to get the recipe data and pre-load the form.
+This should work, although I wonder whether this is the most efficient way given the recipe data is already populated within `RecipeDetail` is there a better way of passing on this data that does not require another GET?

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.
 - Recipe steps cannot yet be reordered or edited during `AddRecipe` form submit.
+- When moving via routes some components render scrolled to the bottom - feels clumsy in most cases.
+Need to find cause and fix.
+- Edit recipe requires a duplicated GET request when accessed via Recipe Detail - can this be improved upon?
+- Remove any inline styles that might be triggering micro re-renders and slowing application down.